openequella/openequella.github.io/guides/CollectionDefinitionsEditorConfigurationGuide.md

 The Access Control page comprises a Who can...? drop-down list of applicable privileges for the collection and a choice of interfaces for configuring user access to these privileges.
 #### Who can...?
 Privileges can be granted to users enabling them to perform a variety of actions on a collection or resources within a collection.
 The privileges associated with collections and found in the drop-down list are:
-* **add a course at time of activation from a LMS in any state**  – when users are granted this privilege the courses are automatically created in EQUELLA if there is no match found when activating courses from the integration screen.
+* **add a course at time of activation from a LMS in any state**  – when users are granted this privilege the courses are automatically created in openEQUELLA if there is no match found when activating courses from the integration screen.
 * **add comments to resources in this collection in any state** —allows users granted this privilege access to the comments area of a resource belonging to the collection.
 * **allow contributors to mark attachments as restricted in this collection in any state** – allows users granted this privilege to see and select the Restricted checkbox on the Edit attachment dialog.
 * **allow search filtering by this collection** —allows users granted this privilege to use an advanced search to find resources belonging to this collection.